Ole-rgb/ds-project_4/ds-project/README.md

 ### Run the loadbalancer image (keep in mind that the ports can be modified to suit your needs)
 docker run --name loadbalancer-container -p 8080:8080 loadbalancer

+### Build the api images from workdirectory(ds-project)
+docker build -t api -f api/Dockerfile .
+### Run the api image (keep in mind that the ports can be modified to suit your needs)
+docker run --name api-container -p 8000:8000 api

 ### To compose the entire infrastructure run
 cd ds_structure
 docker compose up